I’ve been a fan of the French scene for a long time, so bringing you the best Luc Legrand BMX videos makes sense.

 Luckily raw clips were sent elsewhere and could be returned so that we could enjoy this video!

-When it comes to the video itself, the spots and riding are incredible!
+Regarding the video itself, the spots and riding are incredible!

-Luc makes awesome use of a literal spine rhythm section on a ROOFTOP and so many more amazing spots!
+Luc makes awesome use of a literal spine rhythm section on a ROOFTOP and many more amazing spots!

 This one is worth your watch.